 After doing the pop-up shop in 2011, I began to look into what steps I needed to take to create a ‘real’ business.
 I had a friend who was/is an accountant (and still does my taxes for me) who helped me out.
 He got my EIN for me, I got a business license, and felt so GROWN UP! (actually I felt like I had no idea what I was doing – do you see a theme here?)

 I opened up an etsy shop.
 I made a camera strap for a friend when she requested one, and then shared about it on the blog.
-It was picked up and featured by a few other bloggers and went a teeny tiny bit viral.
+A featurby a few other bloggers made it go a teeny tiny bit viral.
 I listed them on etsy and sold several.
 I made leggings for babies and toddlers out of ruffled fabric and sold them on etsy too.
-I had a total of 95 sales for 2012-2014.
+My total number of sales for 2012-2014 was 95.
 Again – I was making PENNIES.

-I am reiterating the PENNIES just to remind you that a business can LOOK like it’s doing really well, that they have it figured out, that money is rolling in, but the reality may be that there is a TON of hard work involved along with sweat, tears, and blood!
+Reiterating PENNIES as a reminder – a business can LOOK like it’s doing really well, it’s all figured out, money is rolling in, but the reality may be there is a TON of hard work involved, along with sweat, tears, and blood!
 Don’t be fooled by the exterior you see – the back story of every single business is lots and lots of hard work, disappointments and sorrows amid the triumphs and joys.

 In 2013, a friend and I set up a booth at The Springfield Flea in Springfield, OH, both the spring and the fall shows.
 We took lots of vintage finds and handmade goods.
 We met a lot of people, made some new friends, and took home a bit of cash.
 And the show biz sort of wormed its way into my blood.
 The following summer, 2014 the same friend and I, along with another friend, traveled up to Lake Erie and set up shop at The Summer Market.

-I did a couple other shows with friends and then started signing up for a few on my own, along with help from my hubby.
-I was selling a lot of vintage furniture that I had either painted, slip covered, or both, and it took a lot of effort to load, haul, and unload it all.
+A couple of the first shows I did with friends and then started signing up for a few on my own, along with help from my hubby.
+Selling vintage furniture that I had either painted, slip covered, or both, took a lot of effort to load, haul, and unload it all.
 I couldn’t do it alone so I was asking Travis to take off work every time I had a show to travel to.
 He was a good sport about it most of the time.
 He did, however, want to see a bit of profit for all our efforts!

 And so time went on.
 We did shows, I sold a bit online here and there, just doing the next thing and then the next.
 Slowly the business grew.
 I had several wholesale clients who kept me busy filling orders for pillows.
 I hired a couple seamstresses to help out.
 And all without a real business plan.
 And I would definitely NOT recommend that to anyone thinking of starting a business of their own… remember I didn’t go into this with any plan at all.
 It all just sort of happened – and then kept happening!
-One thing after another from 2008 when the blog was created to 2017 when we were looking for a way to expand and get the biz out of the house…
+Nine Years, 2008 – 2017, slow growth led to considering expanding and getting the biz out of the house.

 …to be continued…